NATO, Its Purpose, History, and Members

 We Need NATO Now More Than Ever

 NATO is an alliance of 28 countries bordering the North Atlantic Ocean.
-It includes Canada, the United States, Turkey, and most members of the European Union.
+It includes the United States, most European Union members, Canada, and Turkey.
 NATO is an acronym for the North Atlantic Treaty Organization.

 The United States contributes three-fourths of NATO's budget.
 During the 2016 presidential campaign, Donald Trump said other NATO members should spend more on their military.
 Only four countries reach the targeted spending of 2 percent of gross domestic product.
 They are the United States, the United Kingdom, Greece, and Estonia.

-At the July 11, 2018, NATO summit, President Trump requested that NATO nations up their spending to 4 percent of GDP.
-The United States spends 4.5 percent, or $886 billion in military spending divided by $19.9 trillion in U.S. GDP.
+At the July 11, 2018, NATO summit, President Trump requested that NATO nations increase their defense spending to 4 percent of GDP.
+In 2017, the United States spent 4.5 percent.
+That's $886 billion in military spending divided by $20 trillion in U.S. GDP.

 NATO's mission is to protect the freedom of its members.
 Its targets include weapons of mass destruction, terrorism, and cyber attacks.

-At its July 11, 2018, meeting, NATO is expected to approve new steps to contain Russia.
-These include two new military commands, expanded cyberwarfare and counterterrorism efforts, and a new plan to deter Russian aggression against Poland and the Baltic States.
+At its July 11, 2018, meeting, NATO approved new steps to contain Russia.
+These include two new military commands and expanded efforts against cyberwarfare and counterterrorism.
+It also contains a new plan to deter Russian aggression against Poland and the Baltic States.
 Trump agreed to these measures.

 On July 8, 2016, NATO announced it would send up to 4,000 troops to the Baltic states and eastern Poland.
 It increased air and sea patrols to shore up its eastern front after Russia's attack on Ukraine.